mate-academy/rda_task_8_configure_database_server/README.md

 In this task, you will need to update your database configuration on the virtual machine you prepared during the lab setup:
 - Copy the configuration file from your database server to the file `task.cnf` in this repository
 - Update the configuration according to the requirements
 - To test if configuration is correct - build a docker image using the Dockerfile in this repository and start the container from that image.
-To build the image and star the contianer, use the following commands (run them in the repository folder):
+To build the image and star the container, use the following commands (run them in the repository folder):
 `
 docker build -t mysql-test:latest .
 docker run --name mysql -e MYSQL_ROOT_PASSWORD=P@ssw0rd -d mysql-test:latest